jowo-io/next-auth-nostr-provider/examples/auth-page/README.md

 ## About

-This example demonstrates implementing a custom Lightning login page UI.
+This example demonstrates implementing a custom Lightning auth page UI.

 > ⚠️ WARNING using `node-persist` is not recommended in lambda or edge environments.
 >